This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - Your child will be taken to the operating room.
 His chest and abdomen will be cleaned with soap and water.
-Caregivers will give him general anesthesia to keep him asleep and pain free during surgery.
+Healthcare providers will give him general anesthesia to keep him asleep and pain free during surgery.
 An incision will be made on the center of your child's abdomen.
-Through it, caregivers will work on your child's stomach and esophagus.
+Through it, healthcare providers will work on your child's stomach and esophagus.

 After your child's surgery:

 Your child will be taken to a room until he is fully awake.
-Caregivers will watch him closely for any problems.
+Healthcare providers will watch him closely for any problems.
 You may be able to come in and sit with your child.
-Do not let your child get out of bed until his caregiver says it is OK.
-When caregivers see that your child is OK, he will be taken back to his hospital room.
+Do not let your child get out of bed until his healthcare provider says it is OK.
+When healthcare providers see that your child is OK, he will be taken back to his hospital room.

 This is an area where family and friends can wait until your child is able to have visitors.
 Leave a phone number or other means of contact where you can be reached if you leave the area.